andrewabarca/bizible.en/help/advanced-bizible-features/custom-attribution-models/custom-attribution-model-and-setup.md

    In the far right column labeled "**Custom**," you can set the percentage weighting for each stage in your custom attribution model.
 Simply input the values for each stage under the Custom column.
 Then **Save and Reprocess** once complete.

    To the left of the "Custom" column is **Bizible's Machine Learning model**.
 The Machine Learning model calculates attribution weighting based on the relative importance to winning a deal depending on what happened at each custom stage.
-For more information about the Machine Learning model, [please click here.](http://docs.marketo.com/x/lwEgAQ)
+For more information about the Machine Learning model, [please click here](/help/advanced-bizible-features/custom-attribution-models/machine-learning-model-faq.md).

    ![](assets/3.png)

-When you've selected your stages, be sure to click the  button at the bottom of the page.
-The stages will now appear in the  tab and you'll be able to assign attribution percentages to each stage.
-Custom stages will also be displayed in the Marketing Performance Suite as a Lead or Opportunity stage within the Demand Waterfall.
-If a custom field is being used in your custom model, Field History tracking MUST be enabled in the CRM.
-For instructions on how to enable field history tracking,

 ## Touchpoint Positions {#touchpoint-positions}